 - 25% of the standard allowance (non-fraud if you have earned income)

 Which recovery rate applies depends on the claimant’s circumstances and can change from month to month.

 Where the claimant also has a historic housing benefit debt that is being recovered – DWP guidance states that a single deduction will be taken from UC but the recovery will be allocated equally between the two debts (or three debts if there is also a UC overpayment being recovered).

-DWP guidance states the maximum amount that can be deducted from a UC claimant’s award is 40% of the standard allowance (due to reduce to 30% from October 2019).
+DWP guidance states the maximum amount that can be deducted from a UC claimant’s award is 30% of the standard allowance (initially this was 40% but was reduced to 30% in October 2019).
 There are two exceptions to this:

 - Deductions for normal consumptions of utilities do not count towards the 25% maximum